WhiteHatJoker/metrics-dashboard-grafana-prometheus-jaeger-kubernetes/README.md

 TROUBLE TICKET

-Name:
+Name: 500 Server Error on Star endpoint of Backend app

-Date:
+Date: 16/Oct/2021 20:37:10

-Subject:
+Subject: Unable to connect to MongoDB

-Affected Area:
+Affected Area: Backend app's /star API endpoint

-Severity:
+Severity: High

-Description:
+Description: Star endpoint is accepting a post request but it is unable to connect to the MongoDB database either because the database doesn't exist or the connection is poorly configured

 ## Creating SLIs and SLOs